WildWave2/WorldOfGame/README.md

-# WorldOfKings
+# WorldOfGames
-Project for DevOps Course using python
+Project for DevOps Course using python #2701